igorcferreira/install-aab/README.md

     --alias          -a : Key alias
     --alias-password -ap: Alias password (optional)
-    --help           -h : Prints this helper message
+    --help           -h : Prints this helper message --device-id         : Id of the device where the APK will be installed (optional)

 Keystore:
     If all the key configuration is passed, the provided keystore will be used to sign the application.
 Otherwise, debug keystore is used.